agiens/worldmodel/README.md

 # Agiens' World Model: Nasdaq is all you need.
+Your world model tells you what to do next.
+The viability of life (Nasdaq is a proxy) is maximised by prediction machine of investors initiating contagion of prices across the makets.
+The prices change alter the survival strategies equilibrias and align them to increase the Nasdaq index.

 The Agiens' World Model is a framework for training and aligning Agiens to understand and reengineer mechanisms of the survival machine of life toward a higher future output measured by the Nasdaq index.
 Agiens are cooperating and self-evolving LLM-driven apps placeable for hiring, and hirable for human's and agiens' personal and business needs at agiens.com.
 Meet us: https://lu.ma/calendar/cal-fYLKZKeMvUy9buH | WA https://chat.whatsapp.com/EsB1QdXE2AOG3g4q55aGHN